umd-mith/sg-data/data/intro/clean/introduction.md

 alterations, and it was MWS not PBS who introduced Victor's decision to create a female (see above on "Rieger," who apparently misled Huet).
-Huet compounded a misreading of evidence when she claimed that PBS wrote the monster's "final words...'I shall collect my funeral pile...'"---a glance at pages 640--641 in this edition will confirm that MWS wrote the sentence, and pages 769 and 816 will demonstrate the small alterations that PBS made to the original sentence when he fair copied
+Huet compounded a misreading of evidence when she claimed that PBS wrote the monster's "final words ...
+'I shall collect my funeral pile ... ' "---a glance at pages 640--641 in this edition will confirm that MWS wrote the sentence, and pages 769 and 816 will demonstrate the small alterations that PBS made to the original sentence when he fair copied